bugrabasbostanci/backend-course/README.md

 - using sendgrid for real emails (I couldn't use SendGrid, tried Brevo and again couldn't)
 - credit card payment with Stripe

+# day23

+- integrating stripe into the Backend
+- integrating stripe into the Frontend
+- modelling the books
+- creating new bookings on checkout session
+- rendering user's booked tour

 npm run start | npm run watch:js